-The Primary objective of the company's capital management is to maximise the shareholder value and also ensure ability to continue as a going concern.
-In order to maintain the optimal balance of Debt and Capital, the company manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the requirements of the financial convenants.
+The primary objective of the Company's capital management is to maximise the shareholder value and also ensure ability to continue as a going concern.
+In order to maintain the optimal balance of Debt and Capital, the Company manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the requirements of the financial covenants.

-Though Company has the group policy of reviewing Capital Management through analysis of Capital Gearing Ratio, which is net debt divided by total Capital plus net debt, however since Company has no debt as on March 31, 2022, no such review is a) No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2022 and March 31, 2021.
+Though Company has the group policy of reviewing Capital Management through analysis of Capital Gearing Ratio, which is net debt divided by total capital plus net debt, however since has no debt as at March 31, 2024, no such review is required.

-As At March 31, 2022 As At March 31, 2021
+As At March 31, 2024 As At March 31, 2023

-Borrowings Less: Cash and Bank Balance 0.10 0.36
+Borrowings Less: Cash and Bank Balances 0.20 0.66

-Adjusted Net Debt (A) 0.10 0.36
+Adjusted Net Debt (A) (0.20) (0.66)

-Equity Share Capital Other Equity 5.00 (5.32) 5.00 (4.90)
+Equity share capital Other equity 5.00 (6.34) 5.00 (5.59)

-Total Capitai (B) (0.32) 0.10
+Total Capital (B) (1.34) (0.59)

-Net Debt and Capital (C= A+B) (0.22) 0.46
+Net Debt and Capital (C= A+B) (1.54) (1.25)

-Gearing ratio (0.45) 0.77
+Gearing ratio 0.13 0.53

-b) For the purpose of capital management, capital includes issued equity capital and all other reserves attributable to the equity holders of the Company.
+- a) No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2024 and March 31, 2023. - b) For the purpose of capital management, capital includes issued equity capital and all other reserves attributable to the equity holders of the Company.